SlopeTrack/Slope_Track/Readme.md

 ```

 ## Acknowledgement
 The evaluation metrics and code are from [MOT Challenge](https://motchallenge.net/) and [TrackEval](https://github.com/JonathonLuiten/TrackEval).
 The analysis code is based on [DanceTrack](https://github.com/DanceTrack/DanceTrack) and [SportsMoT](https://github.com/MCG-NJU/SportsMOT).
+The ReID framework is from [FastReid](https://github.com/JDAI-CV/fast-reid).
 Thank you for your amazing work!

 **This research is part of the collaborative i-Démo Régionalisé project of the French government's regionalized France 2030 program.
 It was funded by BPI France, Direction Générale de la Compétitivité de l'Industrie et des Services (DGCIS), Grenoble Alpes Métropole and the Auvergne-Rhône-Alpes Region.**